 Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

-If you are unable to contact the above missions, in a consular emergency you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Consulate or Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate